University Counseling Center Staff

 Mr. Winig has provided individual and group therapy, as well as support services at the University Counseling Center since 2008.
 He received his Masters of Social Work from the University of South Florida and has been a licensed clinical social worker for 19 years.
 He is also a certified substance abuse counselor.
 Mr. Winig recently graduated from the Advanced Psychodynamic Psychotherapy program at the Saint Louis Psychoanalytic Institute and is currently enrolled in the Child and Adolescent Psychodynamic Program.
-He has also received extensive training in Dialectical Behavioral Therapy (DBT) as well as in other clinical modalities.
+He has also received extensive training in Dialectical Behavioral Therapy (DBT).

-Mr. Winig believes in close collaboration with his patients to help them achieve their desired outcomes.
-He has practiced in South Florida, New York City, and St. Louis.
-He has worked with young fathers, HIV positive men, college students, and many emotional issues.
-He has presented locally and nationally on issues unique to young fathers, substance abuse, and college mental health.
+Mr. Winig believes in close collaboration with his patients to help them achieve desired outcomes.
+He has practiced in South Florida, New York City and St. Louis.
+He has worked with young fathers, HIV positive men and college students.
+He has presented locally and nationally on issues unique to young fathers, substance abuse and college mental health.

 Therese Jacques, LPC

 Ms. Jacques is a Licensed Professional Counselor (LPC) who received her B.S. from Washington University in Saint Louis and her M.A. in counseling from Saint Louis University.
 She joined the University Counseling Center in April 2014.
-She has worked with children, adolescents, and adults providing individual, family, career, and academic counseling.
-Some of her experience includes working with students on such issues as depression and anxiety, suicide/crisis intervention, physical, sexual, and emotional abuse, and drug and alcohol problems.
-Therese is SafeZone trained and serves as the UCC staff contact for sexual assault.
+She has worked with children, adolescents, and adults providing individual, family, career and academic counseling.
+Her experience includes working with students on such issues as depression and anxiety, suicide/crisis intervention, physical, sexual, and emotional abuse and LGBTQ needs.
+Therese is SafeZone trained.

 Ms. Jacques approaches treatment from a humanistic viewpoint and believes in supporting students with a wraparound philosophy in order to reach their full potential.
 She is a member of both the American College Counseling Association (ACCA) and American Counseling Association (ACA).
 She is a native New Yorker.